morningred88/AWS/VPC_notes.md

 #### Default route table

 When I create a VPC with subnets, and did not associate the subnets with a specific route table, default route table is associated with all the subnets

+#### Public route table

+* Create a route table
+* Associate it with planned public subnets
+* Add route to internet gateway